elxandre/opella-azure-terraform-challenge/terraform-plan-output.md

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

-Terraform will perform the following actions:
+Terraform will perform the following actions

   # azurerm_linux_virtual_machine.dev_vm will be created
   + resource "azurerm_linux_virtual_machine" "dev_vm" {